Why "being trendy" is no longer a part of my vocabulary.

 I don't have to think about what to wear ever again: I never have to question whether or not I'm in style.
 With a traditional, classic, and quality wardrobe, I'll always be in style.
 With a minimalistic wardrobe as a bonus to the slow fashion wardrobe, my pared-down closet is the simplest thing to navigate.
 And packing for a trip is beyond easy.
 Because I don't have thirty long-sleeved tops, and now have ten, picking from those ten makes my wardrobe choices a piece of cake.
 I now have more time to spend doing what I want, like being with family or reading, which is a much better option than standing in my closet trying to figure out what to wear.
 Think about it: 10 minutes a day trying to figure out what to wear is five hours a month, which is sixty hours a year.
 That's a whole lot of books I could read or a whole lot of cups of coffee I can enjoy in peace.

 I'll never look like everyone else: This may be because of my personality (I'm an Enneagram Type 4, or INFJ if you're into the personality types), but looking like everyone else is the opposite of what I want.
 What is the fun of that?
-When I was young, of course, I wanted to fit in - we all wanted our Guess jeans and jelly shoes.
+When I was young, I wanted to fit in - we all wanted our Guess jeans and jelly shoes.
 But even when I was living a fast-fashion lifestyle, I hated knowing my sweater had the potential to be on every woman at any given moment.
 But now?
 Not so much.
-Vintage fashion, or quality pieces, while always in style, are much more rare.
+Vintage fashion, or quality pieces, while always in style, are much rarer.
 And when you see someone wearing a unique outfit, people notice.
 I know I sure do.

 It's not a popular thing to not be popular.
 That's the polar opposite of our media-driven world.
 But it seems going against the grain and doing things with a bit more thought leads to a more fulfilling (and smarter) life.
 If you want to spend money forever on a wardrobe that will always need to be updated, great.
 You do that.
+That's what the "trendy" wardrobe is for.

 To me?
 That's a no-brainer because that's the power of a classic wardrobe for life.